ONSdigital/spring-cloud-config-server/README.md

     - curl http://localhost:8888/notifygatewaysvc/default -v -X GET
     - verify the new value is displayed

-- build and start the NotifyGw
+- build and start the NotifyGw:
     - verify all the config for NotifyGw is done correctly: use its curlTests.txt
-    - TODO change the pwd and verify it is reflected on the fly
+    - change the value for notify.templateId and verify it is reflected on the fly:
+        - in the Config Server: curl http://localhost:8888/notifygatewaysvc/default -v -X GET
+        - in NotifyGW:
+            - curl http://localhost:8181/manual/true -v -X GET -u notifygw:ctp
+                - the logs will show you the old value of templateId.
+            - curl -u notifygw:ctp http://localhost:8281/mgmt/refresh -v -X POST -d "" (IMPORTANT step to force the client to refresh itself and draw the new value: note @RefreshScope used in NotifyGW)
+                - 200 is received with ["config.client.version","notify.templateId"]
+            - curl http://localhost:8181/manual/true -v -X GET -u notifygw:ctp
+                - the logs will show you the new value.

 ################################################################